 Learn the Correct Way of Cleaning Your Flooring

 Always remember the most important rule of laminate floor cleaning – Broom first.
 Then mop.
 Use a broom with soft bristles to clean your laminate flooring.
-If you have pets at home, use a lightweight vacuum cleaner with a superior suction capacity to clean pet hair and dander.
+If you have pets at home, use a lightweight vacuum cleaner with superior suction capacity to clean pet hair and dander.
 After removing pet hair, thoroughly mop your floor.
 To prevent water spots, avoid using excessive water.

 Clean Spills Before They Dry